circleci/circleci-docs/jekyll/_cci2/ios-migrating-from-1-2.md

 ## Best Practices

-To ensure a consistent build experience, it is best practice to add a Gemfile and setting up code signing with the help of Fastlane Match before you push a 2.0 `.circle/config.yml` file to your CircleCI iOS project.
+To ensure a consistent build experience, it is best practice to add a Gemfile and set up code signing with the help of Fastlane Match before you push a 2.0 `.circle/config.yml` file to your CircleCI iOS project.